jlim0930/gemini-ai/README.md

 # Gemini AI: Your Terminal Command Assistant

 Gemini AI is a command-line tool that lets you quickly get answers and commands from the Gemini API right in your terminal.
 It's designed to be a fast, efficient helper for your daily tasks.
+Gemini AI is geared toward linux/macOS systems administrator or elasticsearch related topics and outputs.

 ## Installation
 To get Gemini AI up and running, you just need to download the script and make it executable: